 ...and that is always the clue that there is a good lesson to be learned.
 When I am worked up about something, there is an emotion that is trying to teach me a lesson.
 I knew I needed to give my irritation some attention.

 Only in the last couple of months have I found my peace with Hope.
-I meditated on it, worked it through my brain in a bunch of scenarios.
+I meditated on it, working it through my brain in a bunch of scenarios.
 I finally came to recognize that I didn't need to have any attachment to the conclusion of the hope experience because I didn't need it to do anything in my life any longer.
 I had my process of faith to take care of me, and hope was now simply an outpouring of positive energy I would add to a situation that was beyond my control.

 My relationship with hope and faith has been a ten-year roller coaster ride.
 I have learned to live with both and find they both have their own spot in my heart.